Nitrokey/nitrokey-documentation/nethsm/administration.rst

 Reset to Factory Defaults
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The NetHSM can be reset to factory defaults.
-During this process all user data gets deleted.
+In this case all user data is securely deleted and the NetHSM boots into an *Unprovisioned* state.
+Afterwards, you may want to `provision <getting-started#provisioning>`__ the NetHSM.

 The reset to factory defaults can be performed as follows.